-This pineapple stuffing recipe is a great side dish for Brunch, Lunch or Dinner.
-It’s a family favorite, especially at our holiday dinners and special occasions like Easter or Mother’s Day.
+This easy pineapple stuffing recipe is a great side dish for Brunch, Lunch or Dinner.
+It’s one of our family favorites, especially at holiday meals and special occasions.

-With just five ingredients, this delicious pineapple stuffing is quick, easy and convenient to make and makes a great addition to any buffet.
-It’s one of those recipes that everyone asks for after they try it for the first time!
+With just five simple ingredients, this delicious pineapple stuffing casserole is quick and convenient to make, and makes a great addition to any buffet.
+This is one of those recipes that everyone asks for after they have tried it for the first time!

-This pineapple stuffing is so delicious it’s almost like a dessert.
-I don’t really even like calling it a stuffing because the word stuffing doesn’t do it justice.
+The name pineapple stuffing doesn’t really describe this pineapple casserole properly.
+I guess it first got the name pineapple STUFFING because the main ingredient is bread.
+This dish is so delicious, and fabulous, it’s almost like a dessert.
+I don’t really even like calling it a stuffing because the word stuffing just doesn’t do it justice.

-When making this stuffing casserole, your best bet is to make and bake it in an oven-to-table type baking dish; if you have a Corning Ware dish with a lid, like the one shown below that is ideal.
+When making this recipe, your best bet is to make and bake it in an oven-to-table type baking dish; if you have a Corning Ware dish with a lid, like the one shown below, that would be ideal.
 Click on the image to see the current price for this baking dish.

-You can buy a case of crushed pineapple cans, great for this recipe and many others on Amazon:
+You can buy a case of cans of crushed pineapple, great for this recipe and many others on Amazon:

 - 1 stick Butter